kedarkrishnan/Developers-Diary/Sublime-Bare-Bones/Ch2.md

 Open a Terminal in the directory your current file belongs to.
 By default you just press the short cut key <kbd>Ctrl</kbd> + <kbd>Shit</kbd> + <kbd>t</kbd> (Mac: <kbd>Command</kbd> +  <kbd>Shit</kbd> + <kbd>t</kbd>)

 ### HTML5
-Auto completes HTML5 tags like section, article
+Auto completes HTML5 tags like section, article, etc.

 ### Autoprefix CSS
 Autoprefix CSS helps you prefix the CSS file with correct browser vendor prefix for CSS properties using <http://caniuse.com/> data.
 By default it is set to `"browsers": ["last 2 versions"]` which can be changed by going to menus: Preferences > Package Settings > Autoprefix > Settings - User and add the lines